Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 by the total word count

-or by the project.
+by the page

 How much do copy editors charge?